MatthewGilbert/blog/content/pages/about.md

 Title: About

-This blog will serve as a space to organize my thoughts and post tidbits of random things I have been working on, primarily related to quantitative finance using R and python.
+This blog is as a space to organize my thoughts and post tidbits of random things I have been working on, primarily related to quantitative finance using R and python.